maxiking913/T6-Survival/README.md

 # ToDo (Top to Bottom Prio)
 ```
-FIX: -Round Respawn while whole intervall and not just on roundend
 FIX IMPORTANT: _weapon.gsc exceeded maximum number of parent server script variables / need attachment checker max 3 and check for invalid combos (didnt wanted to do that sadly need to crashes server)
-FIX: -buying health with damaged hp will add 100 on your current one

 -Knife kills rewarded with $80 instead of normal $40
 -Make Bosses look more like Bosses
 -Perma V-Sat Killsteak